 We all dried out our tents and had a leisurely lunch, since no one was very antsy to start the 3000′ climb.
 But once we did, I found it to be not as bad as I expected.
 The tread was nice and dry, even though I’ve read reports of it being muddy.
 There were great views at the top of many of the false summits.
 The viewing platform at the very top had 360 degree views.
 We could even see the hut not too far away.
 Unfortunately the clouds and haze obstructed some of the mountains further off.

 Again, these trails and mountain tops reminded me a lot of hiking in Hawaii.
-The vegitation and shapes of the ridgelines and peaks are similar.
+The vegetation and shapes of the ridgelines and peaks are similar.
 At the hut, we were none-too-surprised to find others but it wasn’t a madhouse.
 Even still, it was enough that I decided to tent.
-I know that I just said I can sleep through anything…but not a bunch of snorers.
+I know that I just said I can sleep through anything…but not heaps of snorers.
 And besides, the tent pads were really nice.

-A beautiful new hut, the first on the trail.
+A beautiful new DOC hut, the first on the trail.